Rooting Out Incorrect RIPE Atlas Probe Geolocations: Methodology

-\textbf{Identifying Violating Probes.}\quad Finally, we identify a \atlas probe as a ``violating probe'' (i.e., it does not respond from its operator-reported geolocation) if any \atlas probe measured latency is lower than the theoretical minimum latency to any of the seven RIPE central servers or any of the 170 \ark servers.
+\textbf{Identifying Violating Probes.}\quad We identify an \atlas probe as ``violating'' (i.e., we believe it does not respond from its operator-reported geolocation) if any \atlas probe measured latency is lower than the theoretical minimum latency from the self-reported geolocation to any of the seven RIPE central servers or any of the 294 \ark servers.
 For RIPE central server historical data, we take note of when within the past 5~years the RTT violation happened, if not presently occurring.
+Furthermore, since RIPE halted their built-in measurements to their central servers, we continuously check whether the last set of violating probes from September 2024 have updated their location or disconnected from the platform.
+If not, we label them as still violating.

-\textbf{Precautions to Minimize False Positives.}\quad We take extra precautions to avoid overclaiming and false positives.
-For example, it is possible that a probe's operator-reported geolocation is accurate, but a middlebox (e.g., a NAT) located away from the operator-reported geolocation might be responding on the probe's behalf.
-Thus, we only make claims about the geolocation of where the probe responds from and not the probe itself.
+\textbf{Precautions to Minimize False Positives.}\quad We take precautions to avoid overclaiming and false positives, at the expense of increasing false negatives.
+For example, it is possible that a probe's operator-reported geolocation is accurate, but a middlebox located away from the operator-reported geolocation might be responding on the probe's behalf.
+To assess the extent of this issue, we run ping measurements from present-day violating \atlas probes to \ark servers and find that 67/159 probes still violated the SOI constraint.
+These 67 probes should be excluded from use as either vantage points or measurement targets.
+The remaining 92 probes, while not suitable as measurement targets, may still be acceptable for use as vantage points.
+Thus such probes could still be fit to measure from, but are best not to measure \textit{to}.

 We never attempt to identify the true geolocation of a probe, which is an open problem~\cite{darwich2023replication}.
 We only identify when the probe's response from an operator-reported geolocation is physically impossible.
 We discuss the implications and limitations of our claims in Section~\ref{sec:limitations}.
 0.5cm